Spatial Market Analysis with WebGIS

 -

-Do the individual market analyses have to be performed in a certain order?
+Do the individual market analyses have to be carried out in a specific order?

 -